aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     fall-damage,state,Whether entities receive fall damage
     firework-damage,state,Whether entities receive damage from fireworks
-    game-mode,gamemode,"The gamemode (survival, creative, adventure) that will be applied to players that enter the region" time-lock,integer,"Time of day in ticks (between 0 and 24000) that players will see the world as while in the region.
+    game-mode,gamemode,"The gamemode (survival, creative, adventure) that will be applied to players that enter the region" time-lock,string,"Time of day in ticks (between 0 and 24000) that players will see the world as while in the region.
 Use + or - for time relative to the world time." weather-lock,weather,Type of weather players will see when in the region.
 This does not affect world mechanics.
 Valid values are ``downfall`` and ``clear``. heal-delay,integer,The number of seconds between heals (if ``heal-amount`` is set) heal-amount,integer,The amount of half hearts to heal (...or hurt if negative) the player at the rate of ``heal-delay``